 Fleet and Family Support Center [FFSC] provides services such as relocation assistance, new parent support, deployment services, clinical counseling services, financial management counseling, family employment services, family advocacy and the transition assistance programs.
-The Fleet and Family Support Center promotes self-reliance and resiliency to strengthen the military and its family members, supports mission readiness, assists commanders in planning for and responding to family readiness needs, and facilities building a strong community network of services through community outreach and partnership.
+The Fleet and Family Support Center promotes self-reliance and resiliency to strengthen the military and its family members, supports mission readiness, assists commanders in planning for and responding to family readiness needs, and facilitates building a strong community network of services through community outreach and partnership.
 The FFSC aims to deliver the best services at the right time and in the right place.
 The vision of this organization relies on the delivery of programs and services to customers as the provider of choice over all competitors, public and private.
 Thus, FFSC strives to attain an adaptive organization that aggressively anticipates change to meet the ongoing needs of Navy families, enhance family resiliency and decrease the stigma associated with the use of FFSC programs and services.

 Ombudsmen are key resources for family members, particularly during deployments.
 They can facilitate the flow of information between Command and family members.
 In support of Ombudsmen, the FFSC:

 - Offers support and up-to-date information about the program

 The FFSC provides trained specialists to help find out what is offered and how to access whatever service family or personnel want or need.
 The FFSC: